chandyego84/olivia-core/README.md

 ![](./img/instructions_controls.png)

 ## Program Counter
 The PC uses the Instruction Memory to fetch a 32 bit instruction at each cycle.
-4 registers of 8 bits are read in little-endian order.
+4 registers of 8 bits are read in big-endian order.

 ## Registers
 LEGv8 has 32 x 64-bit register file with 31 being genreal purpose registers X0 to X30.